osm-search/wikipedia-wikidata/README.md

 1. latest\_available\_data

    Prints a date.
 Wikipedia exports take many days, then mirrors are sometimes slow copying them.
-It's not uncommon for an export starting Jan/1st to only be full ready Jan/20th.
+It's not uncommon for an export starting Jan/1st to only be full ready Jan/10th or later.

 2. wikipedia_download (1h)